sarafrohit/SalesforceExercises/Exercises/Exercises.md

 1. List
    1. Add 3 integers
    2. Add 3 strings
-   3. Practice 3 ways of creating a list
+   3. What are 3 ways of creating a list?
+Create a list in each way.
 2. Set
 3. Map

 [[↑] Back to top](#salesforce-exercises)

 ### Iterations
-1. Iterate over a list on previous slide & print out in System.Debug
+1. Iterate over a list on previous slide & print out each value in System.Debug
 2. Iterate over a list on previous slide & add to a new List

 [[↑] Back to top](#salesforce-exercises)

 ### DML (Execute Anonymous)
-1. Insert 5 account records (individually)
+1. Insert 5 account records
-2. Insert 5 contact records (individually)
+2. Insert 5 contact records
-3. Insert 3 case records (individually)
+3. Insert 3 case records

 [[↑] Back to top](#salesforce-exercises)

 ### SOQL
-1. Query for 10 accounts using SOQL
+1. Query for 10 accounts
 2. Query for 10 Contacts
 3. Query for 10 Accounts and their Contacts